UA-ResearchComputing-HPC/hpc-documentation/docs/resources/allocations/index.md

 ??? danger "Do not run computations on the login nodes."
     CPU time allocations do not apply to login nodes.
 See [Running Jobs](../../running_jobs/overview/) for detailed instructions on the proper way to run computationally intensive tasks.

-!!! info "July 31, 2024: New GPU Partitions"
+!!! info "{==:material-alert-decagram:NEW!==} Updated Partitions"
-    Starting on July 31, 2024 GPU resources will need to
+    We have introduced new GPU partitions to improve the availability of GPU resources on the cluster.
+To submit GPU jobs, these new partitions must be used.
+For more information, see [Batch Job Directives](../../running_jobs/batch_jobs/batch_directives/).

 ## Group Allocations